pombreda/pgreloaded/doc/modules/ebs.rst

    is an enhanced :class:`System` that receives combined data sets based on its set :attr:`System.componenttypes`

+   .. attribute:: is_applicator

+      A boolean flag indicating that this class operates on combined data sets.

    .. attribute:: componenttypes

       A tuple of class identifiers that shall be processed by the